Why Did Trust Law Become Statute Law in the United States?, 58 Ala. L. Rev. 1069 (2007)

 Date of Authorship for this Version

 Langbein, John H., "Why Did Trust Law Become Statute Law in the United States?"
 (2007).
 Faculty Scholarship Series.
-Paper 496.
+496.